-If you don’t have a system to record, document, and share successful sales conversations with your sales team, improving your sales scripts and sales procedures will become much harder.
+If you don’t have a system to record, document, and share successful sales conversations with your sales team, improving your sales scripts and sales procedures is much harder.

-If you aren’t documenting customer feedback after a test trial, you won’t be able to pinpoint where your products and services are least efficient.
+If you aren’t documenting customer feedback, you won’t be able to pinpoint where your products and services are least efficient.

 Other important benefits of adopting a KMS may include: